Engelberg/tarantella/README.md

 * `:optional-columns #{0 4}` - This example would treat columns 0 and 4 as "at most one 1s" constraints.
 In other words, the final covering will have at most one 1 in column 0 and at most one 1 in column 4.

-* `:ignore-columns #{0 4}` - This example would treat columns 0 and 4 as "at most zero 1s" constraints.
+* `:forbid-columns #{0 4}` - This example would treat columns 0 and 4 as "at most zero 1s" constraints.
 In other words, dancing-links won't allow selecting any row that has a 1 in those columns.
 Another way of thinking about it is that it's like deleting those columns and any row which has a 1 in those columns.

 * `:select-rows #{:A :D}` - This example would begin the search process by selecting rows `:A` and `:D`.
 So `:A` and `:D` will be in every single solution.
+(If you :select-rows with 1s in columns that have been forbidden by :forbid-columns, :select-rows will take precedence).

 * `:shuffle true` - This flag causes the dancing-links algorithm to shuffle the matrix rows and columns before searching, which has the effect of causing the algorithm to choose randomly among equally promising alternatives at each stage of the search.
 Thus, it will discover solutions in a random order.